Lee Shau-kee

-His personal wealth is estimated to be US$33.0 billion as of July 2021, making him the second wealthiest man in Hong Kong (behind Li Ka-shing), and the 43rd richest in the world.
-Before the handover of Hong Kong in 1997, he was the fourth-richest person in world.
+His personal wealth was estimated by Bloomberg Billionaires Index to be US$23.2 billion at the time of his death, making him the second wealthiest man in Hong Kong (behind Li Ka-shing), and the 89th richest in the world.
+Before the handover of Hong Kong in 1997, he was the fourth-richest person in the world.

-Since 2006, Lee has accrued profits from his holdings of Mainland-controlled stocks.
-He is also known as "Uncle Four", one of the very few fourth-born children in the world to have become a multi-billionaire.

 Philanthropy

-Lee is one of the main sponsors of the HKICC Lee Shau Kee School of Creativity, having donated more than HK$20 million through the Lee Shau Kee Foundation.
+Lee was one of the main sponsors of the HKICC Lee Shau Kee School of Creativity, having donated more than HK$20 million through the Lee Shau Kee Foundation.

 In 2007, he donated HK$500 million to the University of Hong Kong and HK$400 million to the Hong Kong University of Science and Technology.

 In 2015, Lee donated a site in Yuen Long to charity organisation Po Leung Kuk for it to develop Hong Kong's biggest youth hostel.
 Lee announced that the units would be leased to young people between the ages of 18 and 30 at half the market rate.

-Other than public philanthropy, Lee has given his Henderson Land staff cash gifts to celebrate the birth of four of his grandchildren, in amounts totalling HK$60 million over a nine-year period.
+Other than public philanthropy, Lee had given his Henderson Land staff cash gifts to celebrate the birth of four of his grandchildren, in amounts totalling HK$60 million over a nine-year period.

 In May 2018, Lee donated HK$100 million to Hang Seng Management College supporting its strategic development.